benSakac-WPI/CS3041-HiFi-Prototype/README.md

 It was designed for mobile devices, and is best viewed on a phone.
 However, if you are using a desktop or laptop, you can utilize your browsers developer tools to simulate a mobile device.

+\*Disclaimer* Since this is only a prototype, some features have limited and/or simulated functionality.

 Instructions for accessing dev tools in Google Chrome:

 - View -> Developer Tools -> Developer Tools (you can also do *ctrl+shift+i* or *Right-click on the page>inspect*